Instabug/Instabug-React-Native/README.md

 [![Analytics](https://instabug-ga.appspot.com/UA-41982088-6/github/Instabug/instabug-reactnative?pixel)](https://instabug.com)

 Upgrading?
-Check the [Upgrade Guide](#upgrading-guide) before bumping to a new major version.
+Check the [Upgrade Guide](#upgrade-guide) before bumping to a new major version.

 <img src="http://s3.amazonaws.com/instabug-assets/mockups/annotation.gif" width="25%"/> <img src="http://s3.amazonaws.com/instabug-assets/mockups/dashboard.gif" width="73%"/>

-Instabug is a reliable [bug reporting and user feedback platform](https://instabug.com/bug-reporting) that empowers mobile-first companies to iterate faster and enhance their app quality.
-Gather bug reports from your users and the Instabug SDK will automatically capture an environment snapshot of your user's device including all console logs, [server-side network requests](https://instabug.com/network-logging), [bug reproduction steps](https://instabug.com/user-steps) and more details that would help you debug and fix bugs faster.
+Instabug is an in-app feedback and bug reporting tool for mobile apps.
+With just a simple shake, your users or beta testers can [report bugs](https://instabug.com/bug-reporting) or send in-app feedback and the SDK will capture an environment snapshot of your user's device including all console logs, [server-side network requests](https://instabug.com/network-logging) and bug reproduction steps compiling all these details in one organised dashboard to help you debug and fix bugs faster.

+Instabug also provides you with a [reliable crash reporter](https://instabug.com/crash-reporting) that automatically captures a detailed report of the running environment, the different threads’ states, [the steps to reproduce the crash](https://instabug.com/user-steps), and the network request logs.
+All the data is captured automatically with no need for breadcrumbs, and you can always [reply back to your users](https://instabug.com/in-app-chat) and they will receive your messages within the app.

 For more info, visit [Instabug.com](https://www.instabug.com).

 ## Installation
-This section explains how to install Instabug SDK into your React Native application.

 1. Open the terminal and navigate to your React Native Directory.
 Then run the following command.